Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 &nbsp;

----

 ### General Hardware Requirements

 To perform GPU passthrough you must have a CPU, motherboard, and Bios that support IOMMU virtualization.
-You must also have two GPUs (one of these can be the integrated graphics on many CPUs).
-One GPU will display the graphics on the guest machine while the other (this is the one that can be an iGPU) will display the graphics for the host system.
+You must also have two GPUs, one of these can be the integrated graphics found on many CPUs.
+One GPU will display the graphics for the guest system, while the other (this is the one that can be an iGPU) will display the graphics for the host system.

 If you only have one GPU GPU passthrough may still be possible; you should look into "Single GPU Passthrough".